bump-sh/github-action/README.md

           file: doc/api-documentation.yml
 ```

-Important: [actions/checkout](https://github.com/actions/checkout) has to be called **before this action**.
+_Important: make sure to change your main destination branch name (`main` in the example above), replace `<BUMP_DOC_ID>` with your Bump documentation slug or id and change your api specification file path (`doc/api-documentation.yml` in the example above)._

 ## Inputs

-* `doc` (required): Documentation id or slug.
-Can be found in the documentation settings on https://bump.sh
+* `doc` (required): Documentation slug or id.
+Can be found in the documentation settings on https://bump.sh/docs

 * `token` (required): Do not add your documentation token here, but create an [encrypted secret](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) that holds your documentation token.

-  * Your documentation token can be found in the documentation settings on https://bump.sh.
+  * Your Bump token can be found in the documentation settings on https://bump.sh.
+Copy it for later usage.
-  * In your GitHub repository, click Settings, and then Secrets.
+  * In your GitHub repository, go to your “Settings”, and then “Secrets”.
-  * Click the button "New repository secret" and add your bump token.
-In the above example, the secret is called BUMP_TOKEN).
+  * Click the button “New repository secret”, name the secret `BUMP_TOKEN` and paste your Bump token in the value field.

-* `file`: Relative path to the documentation file.
-Default: `api-contract.yml`.
+* `file`: Relative path to the documentation file. _Default: `api-contract.yml`_

-* `hub`: Hub id or slug.
+* `hub` (optional): Hub slug or id.
 Needed when deploying to a documentation attached to a Hub.
 Can be found in the hub settings on https://bump.sh

-* `command`: Bump command to execute.
+* `command`: Bump command to execute. _Default: `deploy`_

+  * `deploy`: deploy a new version of the documentation
+  * `diff`: automatically comment your pull request with the API diff
+  * `dry-run`: dry-run a deployment of the documentation file
   * `preview`: create a temporary preview
-  * `dry-run`: dry-run a deployment of the documentation file
-  * `deploy` (default): deploy a new version of the documentation

 ## Contributing